California Psalms

 a bleak cloud flushing timidly but set to burst ahead

-and spatter the ocean in a wild flood,
+and spatter the ocean with a wild flood,

 unnerving Spanish frigates.